Jorgelina-Etchevest/ecommerce-customer-retention-analysis/README.md

 Several supervised learning algorithms were evaluated:

-* Decision Tree
+- Decision Tree
-* Random Forest
+- Random Forest
-* K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)
-* Support Vector Machine (SVM)
+- Support Vector Machine (SVM)

-Model performance was compared using classification metrics to identify the best predictive approach.
+The models were compared using classification metrics to identify the best predictive solution.

 ---